ArunHub/Q-A/js.md

 - html output decoding / entity / textcontent/innertext
 - HTML5 security problems

+socket.io unauthorized

+Typesafe -> strict mode -> file order - iife
+Main difference between Es5 and ES6 are scoping issue, global scope, strict mode

+Instead of document.domain because of sharing across frames coming from subdomains

+so when it allows  subdomain frames to access document.domain Xss can found in subdomain can access parent domain and same origin policy is waste and useless so use post message api

+Alice logs in website which stores sensitive information. now what happen is Bob sends fruscated mail to Alia -> alia clicks it -> malicious url load in webpage and stores localstorage with malicious code.

+now malicious code inside application browser context by bypassing SOP and SOP things its a safe.

+Malicious code steals sensitive information like user sends as Http get, post.

+and send to bob computer to access their info.

+Web cookie and seesion

+**Data flow**
+Attackers normally targets inputs and output of code, Url, forms, storage, plugins, clickjacking

+**malicious sink**
+- document.write(), innerHtml, location.* , location.assign(), eval(string), setTimeout, setInterval, execscript

+**Source**
+- Anything the user has control over like document.referrer, window.name, location, event.data, storages, cookies, document.write("<option> decodeURI(document.location.hash)</option>")
+so here sink writes content and user has control over input

 #### Security issues in HTML5
 - Clickjacking, XSS, Script injecting
 - Cross messaging document/ web messaging api